Hometown: I was born in Toledo but consider my hometown to be a tiny town in Ohio called Tontogany. I am a country boy

 Education: I have a BA from Butler University and a JD from the Frank McKinney School of Law at Indiana University.
 I have also been awarded the CERTIFIED FINANCIAL PLANNER™ certification and Accredited Domestic Partnership Advisor designation by the College for Financial Planning.

 First job: I was a recreation director for an inner-city park.

 Family and personal life: My husband of more than 40 years, Jerry, and I met in law school.
 Jerry is a mediator and arbitrator, and we love to travel.
 We enjoy spending time with our children and grandchildren.

 Why did I become a financial advisor?
 My professional interests have always revolved around a desire to help others.
 In 2000, after serving as a trust officer and heading up the retirement services division of a retirement services company, I had the opportunity to tie my financial skills together and learn the financial planning process.
 I love the opportunity to help others reach their financial goals.

 Most profound client experience: Learning and understanding one’s financial self can make a difference on a daily basis.
-I help people see what is possible, and I provide and path and guidance to their financial future.
+I help people see what is possible, and I provide a path and guidance to their financial future.
 Some clients call me their retirement coach.

 What do people need to know about Mosaic Wealth Advisors?
 We focus on our clients’ individual needs and customize the recommendations to those needs.
 It is our goal to make people comfortable with their finances so they can make good choices for themselves.